FeiyouG/commander.nvim/README.md

     -- Change the seperator used to seperate each component seperator = " ",

-    -- When set to false, description compoenent wil be empty -- if it is not set
+    -- When set to false,
-    auto_replace_desc_with_cmd = true,
+    -- The description compoenent will be empty if it is not specified auto_replace_desc_with_cmd = true,
   }
 }